 Jim Skylar is different too– he thinks big, positive and practical.
 He’s the guy that has taken on Facebook about privacy in teens because, as he puts it, “Teens tend to self-reveal before they self-reflect.”
 He rates apps and websites by their privacy risks to kids.
 We need more of this.

 I find media overwhelming as a parent– it’s difficult to limit, and my rules for what my kids can and can’t watch/play keep changing.
-Jim put this in perspective.
-When thinking about media and safety, ask three questions:
+Jim put this in perspective when thinking about media and safety.

 - Is this media addictive to the developing child or adolescent brain, or does it expose a child to addictive or highly stimulating images?